A homological approach to (Grothendieck's) completeness problem for regular LB-spaces

 \section{LB-spaces}

 For the rest of the article let $\mathbb{K}$ be either the field of real numbers or the field of complex numbers.
 All vector spaces are vector spaces over $\mathbb{K}$.
 We denote by $\HDLCS$ the category of all Hausdorff locally convex topological vector spaces (short: lcs).
 If $E$ is a lcs and $F\subseteq E$ a linear subspace, then, if nothing else is said, we understand $F$ endowed with the subspace topology; furthermore, if $F$ is closed, then we understand $E/F$ endowed with the locally convex quotient topology.
 Given a linear and continuous map $f\colon X\rightarrow Y$ between lcs, the aforementioned applies in particular to $\ran f:=f(X)$, $\overline{f(X)}$, $f^{-1}(0)$, $X/f^{-1}(0)$ and $Y/\overline{f(X)}$.
 The notation $\ker f$, $\cok f$, $\im f$ and $\coim f$ will be used strictly in the sense of category theory and we will always indicate in which category we take a kernel, cokernel, image or coimage.
 In order to avoid misunderstandings, we shall occasionally use a prefix and write, e.g., $\mathcal{A}$-kernel, $\mathcal{A}$-semistable kernel, etc, if $\mathcal{A}\subseteq\HDLCS$ is given.
-In the category $\HDLCS$ and its full subcategories we will use the words `morphism', `linear and continuous map', or simply `map' synonymously.
-For a lcs $E$ we will denote its continuous dual space by $E'$ and we will write $(E,\w):=(E,\sigma(E,E'))$ for $E$ being endowed with its weak topology.
+In the category $\HDLCS$ and its full subcategories we use the words `morphism', `linear and continuous map', or simply `map' synonymously.
+The symbol `$\hookrightarrow$' between lcs stands for the inclusion map of a linear, but not necessarily topological, subspace.
+For a lcs $E$ we denote its continuous dual space by $E'$ and we write $(E,\w):=(E,\sigma(E,E'))$ for $E$ being endowed with its weak topology.